 It has been determined that African-Americans are more likely to be drug tested than Whites or others for any reason.

-Marijuana drug testing is one of the priority tests done during pre-employment, random, probation, etc. Drug testing involves the detection of THC levels in the biological specimen during the testing process.
-Marijuana drug testing is done to determine the past and present use of the drug.
+MMJ drug testing is one of the priority tests done during pre-employment, random, probation, etc. Drug testing involves the detection of THC levels in the biological specimen during the testing process.
+MMJ drug testing is done to determine the past and present use of the drug.

-- Present Marijuana and Cannabis Use: Blood and saliva drug tests can detect the present drug use.
+- Present MMJ and Cannabis Use: Blood and saliva drug tests can detect the present drug use.
 These tests can indicate the presence of active THC molecules.
 Also, these tests are used to identify the addiction to the particular drug, despite the tolerance levels.
-It should be noted that the tolerance levels of drugs like marijuana or cannabis is different from alcohol.
+It should be noted that the tolerance levels of drugs like MMJ or cannabis is different from alcohol.

 THC metabolites detection varies from one testing to another.
 Other factors that can influence detection period include:

-- THC amounts present in marijuana and cannabis
+- THC amounts present in MMJ and cannabis

 - Usage frequency